 Earthen Vessel finds you two Basic Energy to ensure your game plan keeps rolling.
 However, you have to discard a card from your hand to activate the effect.

-Our deck is discarding a lot of Basic Energy through Raging Bolt and Radiant Greninja, so we need to get those Energy cards back into play.
+Our deck is discarding a lot of Basic Energy through Raging Bolt, so we need to get those Energy cards back into play.
 Energy Retrieval and Superior Energy Retrieval are key cards in this list to get access to Energy cards in our discard pile.

 Battle Cards